cyberbotics/webots-doc/guide/compiling-controllers-in-a-terminal.md

 $ export WEBOTS_HOME=/usr/local/webots
 ```

-or add this line to your "~/.bash\_profile" file.
+Or add this line to your "~/.bash\_profile" file.
 On macOS, type this:

 ```sh
 $ export WEBOTS_HOME=/Applications/Webots
 ```

-or add this line to your "~/.profile" file.
+Or add this line to your "~/.profile" file.

 Once `WEBOTS_HOME` is defined, you should be able to compile in a terminal, with the `make` command.
 Like with the editor buttons, it is possible to build the whole project, or only a single binary file, e.g.: